 If you can find a Dura-Ace 9000 chainset on Ebay with good condition rings, the rings can be resold for £60+.
 We’ve had good luck buying them for £110-£120.
 You then have very light chainset arms for around £60 and they end up a touch lighter than the Force BB30.

-Shimano is also much more future compatible because it can be used in any BB standard, and with TREK moving back to screw in bottom brackets for 2020, I wonder how many more will follow…
+Shimano is also much more future compatible because it can be used in any BB standard and their steel axles are significantly more durable than the other's aluminium axles.